 — Earl Thomas (@Earl_Thomas) February 24, 2015

-Recovery from such surgery is typically six to eight months, which means he is likely to miss all of training camp and the preseason before the Sept.
+Recovery in a rehab center houston from such surgery is typically six to eight months, which means he is likely to miss all of training camp and the preseason before the Sept.
 10 start of the regular season.

 Thomas was injured in the NFC Championship when he tackled Green Bay’s Randall Cobb.
 He finished the game wearing a harness, which he also wore in the Super Bowl, which New England won 28-24 when QB Tom Brady completed 13 of 15 passes on the final two scoring drives.